Saad Mohammed Raheem

 Saad Mohammed Raheem (1957–2018) was an Iraqi writer.
 He was born in Diyala Governorate in eastern Iraq in 1957.
 He studied economics at Mustansiriya University, graduating with a bachelor's degree in 1980.

-He wrote several collections of short stories, among them Almond Blossom (2009) which won the 2010 Creativity Prize for the Short Story.
+Saad wrote several collections of short stories during his career, among them Almond Blossom (2009) which won the 2010 Creativity Prize for the Short Story.
 He also published three novels: Twilight of the Wader (2000), which won the 2000 Creativity Award for Fiction, The Song of a Woman, Twilight of the Sea (2012), and The Bookseller's Murder (2016), which was nominated for the Arabic Booker Prize.
 A well-known journalist in his native Iraq, he won the 2005 Iraqi Award for Best Investigative Journalism.

-He died of a stroke in Sulaymaniyah in April 2018.
+He died of a stroke in Sulaymaniyah on April 9, 2018.